mikoro/orientview/readme.md

 * Plays all the video files that are supported by [FFmpeg](https://www.ffmpeg.org/general.html#Supported-File-Formats_002c-Codecs-or-Features).
 * Reads route point and calibration data from JPEG images created with [QuickRoute](http://www.matstroeng.se/quickroute/en/).
 * Split times are input manually using simple formatting (absolute or relative).
-* Supports basic video seeking and pausing.
+* Supports video seeking and pausing.
 Different timing offsets are also adjustable to make the video and route match.
+* Supports basic video stabilization using the [OpenCV](http://opencv.org/) library.
+Stabilization can be done real-time or by using preprocessed data.
 * Differents parts of the UI are fully adjustable.
 * Draws all the graphics using OpenGL.
 Also utilizes shaders to do custom image resampling (e.g. high quality bicubic).
-* Video window (and exported video) is completely resizable - original video resolution does not pose any restrictions.
+* Video window and exported video are completely resizable - original video resolution does not pose any restrictions.
 * Resulting video can be exported to MP4 format with H.264 encoding.
 * Program architecture is multithreaded and should allow maximal CPU core usage when for example exporting video.
-* Supports basic video stabilization using the [OpenCV](http://opencv.org/) library.
-Stabilization can be done real-time or by using preprocessed data.

 ## Instructions